Orbifold hyperbolicity: Non-existence of orbifold jet differentials on varieties of general type

 \subsection{Abelian varieties}

 Let \(A\) be an Abelian variety of dimension \(n\geq2\) and let \(D\) be a smooth divisor on \(A\).
-We start again by proving a vanishing theorem for the logarithmic tangent bundle. \begin{prop} One has
+We start again by proving a vanishing theorem for the logarithmic cotangent bundle. \begin{prop} One has

 for an ample line bundle \(L\to A\) if and only if \( S^{\lambda}(\Omega_{A}(\log D))=(K_{A}(\log D))^{\otimes\lambda_{1}} \). \end{prop} \begin{proof} Let us first observe that \(\Omega_{A}(\log D)\) is nef.
 Since \(\Omega_{A}\) is globally generated, one is reduced to verify the nefness over \(D\).
 On \(D\), one has the following short exact sequence: